duncant0417/catkin_ws_pg_omni/README.md

 You can now see some random particle distributed around the robot.<br>
-Use your keyboard move the robot ,
+Use your keyboard move the robot ,<br>

 ![image](https://github.com/windlunar/catkin_ws_pg_omni/blob/main/picture/amcl2.png)

-<br>Then you should observe that the particle converge to the real position of robot.
+<br>Then you should observe that the particle converge to the real position of robot.<br>

 ![image](https://github.com/windlunar/catkin_ws_pg_omni/blob/main/picture/amcl3.png)